 Our study is the first attempt to characterize VOCs according to sputum granulocytic profiles [inflammation subtype] in a large population of asthmatics.

 Four VOCs help to identify eosinophilic and neutrophilic asthmas

 In total, Schleich et al. collected samples from over 500 asthma patients including a discovery study of 276 patients and a validation study with 245.
 All patients were recruited and sampled at the same site in Liege, Belgium.
 Patients were associated with asthma types on the basis of induced sputum testing – currently the best method for asthma stratification.
-In comparison to collecting exhaled VOCs, induced sputum sampling is time-consuming, complex and not suitable in various patient situations.
+Compared to collecting exhaled VOCs, induced sputum sampling is time-consuming, complex, and unsuitable for various patient situations.

 Throughout, data from the discovery study was used to identify relevant VOCs and to develop predictive algorithms based on those results.
 As such, the results of applying the algorithms to data from the discovery study are expected to be high.
 In the validation study, the same algorithms were applied to a biologically distinct set of data to test how adaptable and robust the models are for different populations.
 Achieving high-quality results in the validation study is the real test of a quality diagnostic approach.

 The discovery study used GC-MS analysis to identify suitable VOCs, while the replication study applied GCxGC-HRTOFMS to detect the selected VOCs.
 Schleich et al. identified four VOCs as key discriminants of asthma types.
-Patients with neutrophilic asthmas exhaled elevated levels of nonanal, 1-propanol and hexane relative to other phenotypes, while eosinophilic asthmas could be characterised by lower levels of hexane and 2-hexanone.
+Patients with neutrophilic asthmas exhaled elevated levels of nonanal, 1-propanol, and hexane relative to other phenotypes, while eosinophilic asthmas could be characterized by lower levels of hexane and 2-hexanone.

 In comparison to other methods